jbananak-jfrog/ReadME-ML/docs/JFROG ML/serve-models-deployment/prediction-input-output-adapters.md

     )
 ```

-To use the `MultiInputAdapter` adapter, you must pass a list of adapters to its constructor.
-The `MultiInputAdapter` parses the data using the first compatible parser!
+(The alternative would be to create a copy of the model, change the input adapter, and deploy multiple copies.)

-In this example, if a given input can be parsed as an Image, it will get an image in the predict function.
-If not, it will get a Pandas dataframe.
+To use the `MultiInputAdapter` adapter, pass a list of adapters to its constructor.
+The `MultiInputAdapter` parses the data using the first compatible parser.
+In this example, if the input can be parsed as an image, ian image  will be received in the `predict` function.
+If not, a Pandas DataFrame will be received.
 If all parsers fail, the model returns an error.

-Be careful with the following adapter configuration:
+Be cautious with the following adapter configuration:

 ```
 input_adapter=MultiInputAdapter([JsonInputAdapter, DataFrameInputAdapter]),